 Foster a positive company culture

 Awareness of mental health has increased over the last few years and while this is positive, there is still a lot of work to be done.
 More often than not, employees will keep their feelings hidden in fear of what their colleagues or employer will think of them.

-By fostering a positive company culture, employees can feel comfortable to talk about anything which is concerning them.
+By fostering a positive company culture and introducing wellness benefits to help employees thrive, employees can feel comfortable to talk about anything which is concerning them.
 By opening up channels of communication, it will help to ‘normalise’ talking about mental health and reduce the stigma.